eileenbrandley/runningData/src/runningData/content/posts/road_relays.md

 draft: true
 ---
 ## Southern Road Relays 2019

-I was interested to see what the make-up of the top teams in the road-relays are.
-Do they have one superstar who is smashing it who pulls the average time down or are the winning teams just made up of a solid group of runners, no stand out super star, but all ballers.
+I was interested to see the finishing times of runners from the road-relays.
+Do they have one superstar who is smashing it who pulls the average time down or are the winning teams just made up of a solid group of runners.
+Or a bit of both.

+The data from these plots are kindly taken from [here](http://www.mkac.org.uk/static/19seaarelay/19seaaheader.htm).

   <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
   <script type="text/javascript"></script>